-"To be eligible to participate in the retake process, it is required for students to havebeen previously been evaluated for at least two thirds of the total evaluation activities of the subject."
-Section 3 of Article 112 ter.
+"To be eligible to participate in the retake process, it is required for students to have been previously been evaluated for at least two thirds of the total evaluation activities of the subject."
+Section 2 of Article 261.
 The recovery (UAB Academic Regulations).
-Additionally, it is required that the student to have achieved an average grade of the subject between 3.5 and 4.9.
+Additionally, it is required that the student to have achieved an average grade of the subject greater than or equal to 3.5 and less than 5.

 The date of the retake exam will be posted in the calendar of evaluation activities of the Faculty.
-Students who takethis exam and pass, will get a grade of 5 for the subject.
+Students who take this exam and pass, will get a grade of 5 for the subject.
 If the student does not pass the retake, the grade will remain unchanged, and hence, student will fail the course.